logicuniverse/manifesto/README.md

 ## III.
 The Primary Quadrants: Standard Primitives

 While the three axes provide the absolute mathematical space, their intersection yields foundational archetypes.

+The Z-axis is omitted from this type-classification because it represents a universal capability: every Logic Unit, regardless of its specific behaviors, inherently possesses the power to inject dependencies and host logic closures.

 The execution plane formed by the X and Y axes maps the operational reality into four standard quadrants, strictly defined by two binary conditions:

 - **X-Axis (Push/Pull):** Can it respond to pushed signals?
 (Yes: `+X` / No: `-X`)
 - **Y-Axis (Time/Space):** Is it time-dependent?
 (Yes: `+Y` / No: `-Y`)